napari/napari.github.io/index.md

 test out new versions as we release them, and contribute ideas and code.

-To get a sense of our current plans checkout and contribute to the discussion on some of our [long-term feature issues](https://github.com/napari/napari/issues?q=is%3Aissue+is%3Aopen+label%3A%22long-term+feature%22) on gitub.
+To get a sense of our current plans checkout and contribute to the discussion on some of our [long-term feature issues](https://github.com/napari/napari/issues?q=is%3Aissue+is%3Aopen+label%3A%22long-term+feature%22) on Github.

 To checkout some cool example uses of **napari** with scientific data see our [gallery](./gallery).